 Since it also deals with businesses operating and providing PPE inside or outside of the medical profession but it operates the same like a med-mal.

-That wouldn’t have been codified in CPRC 51.014 then it’s probably codified.
-What’s the statute?
+That wouldn’t have been codified in CPRC 51.014 then, it’s probably codified – what’s the statute?

 That one’s not in CPRC.
 It’s in the Civil Practice and Remedies Code and the Medical Liability Act.
 I’m not exactly sure.
 Part of it is in 51.014.
 They did get it right in terms of putting it in the right spot.
 At least the interlocutory appeal part.

 Those are ones that are buried somewhere else deep in the heart of the state codes.
 Those are the ones to watch out for.